gabyjaramillo/Bolza-SplitBregman/README.md

 The other folders and files contained previous versions of the same code, and we suggest using version 4 as the most up to date version.

 ## Minimizers
 This is the main file that allows one to find minimizers for different energy functionals.
-One can choose between four non-convex potentials in the gradient variable representing a double well, a half-double well, a tripple well potential, and a random function.
+One can choose between four non-convex potentials in the gradient variable representing a double well, a half-double well, a tripple well, and a random well potential.
 One can also choose between various examples of lower order potentials which are non-convex.

 ## Obstacle
 Calculates the convex envelop of non-convex potentials using the Split Bregman algorithm.
 This code is based on the paper by Tran and Osher: An L1 penalty method for general obstacle problems \url{https://epubs.siam.org/doi/abs/10.1137/140963303}.

+## bb
 To calculate the convex envelope of the potential, in version 4 we use the 'Beneath and Beyond' algorithm described in \urld{https://link.springer.com/article/10.1023/A:1019191114493}.

 ## Split_Bregman_combined